tBlabs/BluePill.Client.Lib/README.md

 # TODO

-- all event callbacks should be streams or events emitters cause now we can attach only one action to each event
+- all events callbacks should be streams or events emitters cause now we can attach only one action to each event
+- remove RTC?

+# Connectors

+# Board

+# Usage

 # Example